Trade Mark Law in Ireland

-Registering provides considerable benefits to the ownership.
-Firstly, it prevents others from using, or registering, similar marks for similar products or services (all products and services are categorised into different “classes”).
-A trade mark owner can launch infringement proceedings against those using similar trade marks.
+• Firstly, it prevents others from using or registering similar marks for similar products or services.
+A trade mark owner can launch infringement proceedings against those using similar marks.

-Second, a registered trade mark can be licensed by the owners (the “licensor”) to third parties (the “licensee”), providing an alternative means of monetising a brand or logo.
+• Second, a registered trade mark can be licensed by the owners to third parties, providing an alternative means of monetising a brand’s intellectual property.

-And finally, registered trade marks are critical assets, given the goodwill and reputation attached to an individual or company’s brand.
+• And finally, registered trade marks can become critical assets, given the goodwill and reputation attached to an individual or company’s brand.
 Therefore, trade marks can hold a substantial amount of intangible value, which is highly beneficial if you’re looking to sell your company or gain investment.

 If you want to register a trade mark in Ireland, you’ll need to file an application with the Intellectual Property Office of Ireland (IPOI).
 If you want broader trade mark protection, you may want to register with the IP office in the European Union (EUIPO) and other jurisdictions, too.